 A selection of current newspapers and magazines are held in the Forum Library on level 0.
-See the newspaper stands opposite the print/copy area.
-Currently suspended due to Covid including:
+See the newspaper stands next to the borrowing kiosks in the library lounge area including:

 Microform is material that contains a small image or microreproduction of a document.
 It is used to save space as thousands of pages of documents can be stored in this way.